 Like so many brilliant modern-day conveniences, apartment blocks may have been an invention of classical Rome.
 Expats will likely find that most of the available accommodation in Rome is in this form.
 Renting a room and sharing a flat are other common housing options when staying in Rome.

-As a quaint and convenient quirk to the standard apartment block, many apartment buildings in Rome reserve the ground floor and basement for commercial use – meaning expats may be living above bakers, butchers, gelaterias (gelato ice-cream parlours) and greengrocers.
+As a quaint and convenient quirk to the standard apartment block, many apartment buildings in Rome reserve the ground floor and basement for commercial use – meaning expats may be living above bakers, butchers, gelaterias (gelato ice-cream parlours) and greengrocer.

 Finding accommodation in Rome

 Expats looking for accommodation in Rome are advised to browse local papers for ads or peruse listings online.
 As an alternative, expats may want to use the help of a relocation agency or a real estate agent.
 The fee for assistance is normally one month's rent plus a certain percentage of country tax.

 Accommodation in Rome comes either furnished or unfurnished, but expats should be aware that unfurnished options are usually incredibly scant and may come with no appliances at all and so may not be preferred by those only staying for a short while.

 Leases in Italy are complicated and may seem limited.
 Normal rental leases require a minimum of three or four years of stay and this can be renewed.
 This is great for expats who plan on staying in Rome long-term, however, creates issues for those staying for only a short period.